EXPLAINER-Democrats Warren and Sanders want wealth tax; economists explain how it works

 A dozen European nations used to have wealth taxes but most have done away with them.
 France, one of the last, abolished its wealth tax in late 2017, after thousands of millionaires relocated to neighboring, lower-tax countries.

-Saez and Zucman argue that Europe's history with wealth taxes is not relevant to the United States because those countries set their wealth tax bar too low, and because it's easier to relocate within the continent for favorable tax laws.
+Saez and Zucman argue that Europe's history with wealth taxes is not relevant to the United States because those countries set their wealth tax bar too low, and because it is easier to relocate within the continent for favorable tax laws.

 The U.S. tax system, on the other hand, essentially taxes all citizens, no matter where they live.
-(Reporting by Howard Schneider, Amanda Becker and John Whitesides; Editing by Heather Timmons and Grant McCool)
+(Reporting by Howard Schneider, Amanda Becker and John Whitesides; Editing by Heather Timmons, Grant McCool and Lisa Shumaker)